tiggerbiggo/tigLibCC/README.md

 Matches based on the peripheral's type, and pulls in required functions for that peripheral type from `tig.peripherals.*`

-Functions are wrapped in a way that avoids the use of : syntax, meaning they behave like ordinary functions.
+Functions are wrapped in a way that avoids the use of : syntax, meaning they behave like ordinary functions which retain access to their "self" context without needing to provide it in the call.

 ## tig.files